BahlaiLab/Policies/Project_completion.md

 - [ ] README includes project abstract or description
 - [ ] README includes file navigation within repo, description of file contents
 - [ ] README includes links to papers, preprints
+- [ ] README Includes contact information for authors, and if data is proprietary, for data creators
+- [ ] Make the readme pretty by including a snazzy graphic, if applicable
-- [ ] Include a folder containing slides/posters from presentations on this project if applicable
+- [ ] Include a folder in the repo containing slides/posters from presentations on this project if applicable

 ## Data
 Data used in support of the project must be:
 - [ ]  Saved in an appropriate, non-proprietary format with accompanying metadata
 - [ ]  In a public archive, or, if data is proprietary, a 'snapshot' version of the data used in the project must be saved in a private repository accessible to lab members
 - [ ]  Linked  and briefly described in the project README

 ## Code
 Code used or developed in support of the project must be: